rplab/Ganz-Baker-Image-Velocimetry-Analysis/README.md

 ### 5.)
 Click "[Analyze Selection](https://www.dropbox.com/s/v1yhk16up409sp7/Program.png?dl=0)" (red text)

+* The "Image Processing Control Panel" will show an entry for each directory name (each fish).
+If there are more than 18, these extend to the right side of the screen -- there's a  small gray scroll bar at the top right, in the black "Image Processing Control Panel" text box.

 * Set the variables in the upper left "Variable Panel."
 These cannot be changed once the analysis has started.

 * Click the "Analyze Selection" button to begin analysis on everything with a checkmark ([red text](https://www.dropbox.com/s/v1yhk16up409sp7/Program.png?dl=0)).